jwergieluk/wergieluk-com/content/page/binary-sequences.md

 #### Outline

 In this blog post, I am going to develop and test a scoring method for quantifying the dependence strength in random binary sequences.
-The Meixner Dependency Score is easy to implement and is based on the Meixner orthogonal polynomials associated with Geometric distribution.
+The Meixner Dependency Score is easy to implement and is based on the orthogonal polynomials associated with Geometric distribution.

 After reading through this blog post, you will know: